top of page

 💡Tip #3: DISTINGUISH YOUR CHARACTERS' REACTIONS AND EXPRESSIONS.
 By giving your characters' distinctive personalities, consider also adding differences between their emotional reactions and physical expressions when experiencing their emotions.
 For example, two characters may act differently when expressing anger, sadness, happiness etc. One character may grit their teeth when angry, while another may cry from frustration.

-📣CLOSING REMARKS:
+CLOSING REMARKS:

 Creating characters is one thing, but creating realistic characters requires more details than physical attributes or appearance.
 So, if you want to create realistic characters, keep in mind to have your characters' emotions be able to relate and connect with your readers, give your characters goals or purposes to motivate them in the story, give them backstories or past histories to contribute to their present-time lives, and allow your characters to have distinctive personalities from one another.
 Adding these four main ingredients will allow you to create a tasty recipe of a compelling story and memorable characters your readers will thoroughly enjoy in all of your books.
 Well, that wraps it up.
-If you found this latest post helpful, give it a like (heart ❤️️) and feel free to share your thoughts and comments below. 💬)
+If you found this latest post helpful, give it a like (heart ❤️️), take part in the poll🤔, and feel free to share your thoughts and comments below. 💬)

 Happy Writing! 😊✍🏽💻